 The Drug-Free Schools and Campuses Act of 1989 prohibits the unlawful possession, use, or distribution of drugs and alcohol by students and employees on UA-PTC property or as part of any College-sponsored activity.
 Information is available about UA-PTC’s standards of conduct regarding alcohol and drugs, applicable legal sanctions under public laws, health risks associated with the illicit use of drugs and the abuse of alcohol, drug and alcohol counseling and treatment resources on campus, and the disciplinary sanctions that may be imposed in instances of misconduct involving alcohol and drugs.
 This information is available by visiting our Consumer Information webpage.

 UA-PTC is committed to fulfilling all federal requirements of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Accommodations are available to students who have documented disabilities.
 Students requesting accommodations must provide medical, educational, and/or psychological records to document their needs.
 Students should provide sufficient notification of needs and register with Disability Support Services six to ten weeks prior to the semester of planned enrollment.
 Failure to provide sufficient notification many result in a delay of services.
-Disability Support Services can be reached at (501) 812-2738, in Campus Center Room 241.
+Disability Support Services can be reached at (501) 812-2738, in the Campus Center Building, Room 241.

 Financial Aid information on federal, state, and local financial aid programs, application procedures, eligibility requirements, cost of attendance with financial aid, preferred lenders, and disbursement and return of Title IV funds for withdrawal can be found on our Financial Aid webpage.